-As I have explored the topic of worship in great depth elsewhere here at Miscellaneous Ramblings, so I won’t re-invent that wheel here either.
+I have explored the topic of worship in great depth elsewhere here at Miscellaneous Ramblings, so I won’t re-invent that wheel here either.

-However, for the purposes of this discussion, worship is much less of an event and more of an attitude and lifestyle.
+However, for the purposes of this discussion, worship is far less of an event and much more of an attitude and lifestyle.
 Because of the God-given power of music, worship is integral to my daily life.
 While I appreciate and listen to a wide variety of secular music, ranging from blues to country to classical to various flavors of rock-and-roll, it isn’t very long before I return to my worship playlist, with me singing along as I work.
 There is always a song running in my head and, 9 times out of 10, it’s a worship tune, usually one that has touched my heart in some specific way at that point in my life.

 There is a recurrent Internet meme I see on Facebook so perfectly stated that I will quote it, rather than trying to say it in my own words.
 It says, “When we enter His courts with praise, He enters our circumstances with power.”
 And I cannot recount all the times in the last 45 years of my serving Him where that has not proven true!